 The best part I’ve done after making promise to myself in 1996 and never be back in jail, after making a bet with a Deaf inmate that I’d graduate from university one day.
 I kept my promise.
 I ended up being the first in the family to graduate from university.

 One of my old roommates, he was hearing and he was one credit short in English Literature graduating from Portland State University.
 He mocked me badly that I could never graduate from university.
 That gave me extra motivation.
-Funny thing is that I have not seen him for six years until a week right before graduation; I was set to graduate with three degrees all with honors.
+Funny thing is that I have not seen him for six years until a week right before graduation;

 He was sitting in my English professor’s office, waiting for her to come in and I saw him there and he was surprised to see me there and I told him that I was about to graduate next week.
 My old roommate did not even graduate yet.
 One credit left.
 It was one of best parts that gave me extra motivation.
 Oh, you should see his face!